 |Tel||+44 (0)1865 271522|

 I completed my undergraduate degree in Psychology at Downing College, Cambridge.
-Following this I taught Mathematics in a challenging secondary school in the West Midlands.
-Last year I completed an MSc in Clinical Psychology at the University of Leiden and completed an internship in the Psychology department at the University of Reading.
+Following this I taught Mathematics in a challenging secondary school in the West Midlands before completing an MSc in Psychology at the University of Leiden.
 I started working as a Graduate Research Assistant at the University of Oxford in July 2015.

 Graduate Research Assistant